General characteristics of participants

 Several students reported that their clinical experiences were negatively impacted by the poor relationship with some clinical staff.
 Students recalled some experiences when qualified clinical staff shouted at them in the presence of patients and fellow students.
 One student reported:

 “The qualified nurse shouted at me in the presence of patients and everyone.
-It spoiled my day, and I did not meet my objective that day because I was stressed up and annoyed….that wasn’t okay” (Participant fdg 1)
+It spoiled my day, and I did not meet my objective that day because I was stressed up and pissed off….that wasn’t okay” (Participant fdg 1)

 Barriers to clinical learning and teaching